 - Check engine oil level - Check windshield washer fluid level - Check tire pressure and look for unusual wear or damage.
 Rotate tires at the first sign of irregular wear, even if it occurs before your next scheduled service. - Check the fluid levels of the coolant reservoir, brake master cylinder, and power steering and fill as needed. - Check function of all interior and exterior lights

-Required Maintenance Intervals.
+Required Maintenance Intervals

-Refer to the maintenance schedules on the following page for the required maintenance intervals.
+Refer to the maintenance chart for the required maintenance intervals.

 At Every Oil Change Interval As Indicated By Oil Change Indicator System: